wazo-platform/wazo-platform.org/content/uc-doc/high_availability/berofos.md

 than 4 ISDN lines to protect, you must set up a [Multiple berofos](#multiple-berofos) configuration.

-Here\'s an example with 4 ISDN lines coming from your telephony
+Here's an example with 4 ISDN lines coming from your telephony
 provider:

     ISDN lines (provider)